sitBLR-Workshop/Q1-2026/exercises/ex2/README-AIL.md

 15. Our use-case requests the LLM to follow instructions to extract structured information from unstructured text.
 Therefore, we will select metrics that measure instruction following and correctness of the answers.
 In the metrics selection view, choose the following metrics by clicking on them:
-- Pointwise correctness
+- Pointwise Correctness
-- Pointwise accuracy
+- Pointwise Answer Relevance
-- Pointwise instruction following
+- Pointwise Instruction Following
 Then click `Next` to proceed to the next step.
 <br>![](/exercises/ex2/images/ail02-23.png)